sharonyr/Practice1/README.md

 # Practice1

-is it saved.

-# i also added some stuff

-going to upload
+I don't like these comments so i'm going to write my own

+abcdefghijklmnopqrstuvwxyz!